Hacking Shadows with 0x5F3759DF - Fast inverse square Root with magic numbers

 In today's world, games are often unoptimized, causing unnecessary hardware requirements and slow performance, if not both simultaneously[3].

 This is in stark contrast to the late 90s, when hardware technology was the limiting factor affecting the ever-growing demand for more visual fidelity.
-During that time, optimizing games heavily was the only way to ensure they ran as intended.

 Now that the expectations have been set, let's examine the code and explore what enabled the shader calculations for Quake.